YongceLi/interactive-decision-support-system/scripts/kg/README_AUGMENTATION.md

 WHERE va.has_manufacturer_source = 1;
 ```

+## Attribute Storage Strategy

+Attributes are stored in two places:

+1. **`base_attributes` JSON field**: Original attributes from RapidAPI, preserved as JSON
+2. **`validated_attributes` table**: All validated attributes (from base + scraped sources) with source tracking

+**Why not individual columns?**
+- Different product types have different attributes (CPU has socket, GPU has vram, etc.)
+- Creating columns for all attributes would create a very sparse table
+- The `pc_parts_attributes.json` config defines what attributes each product type should have
+- Attributes are parsed at knowledge graph creation time (Step 2) using the config

+**At KG creation time:**
+- Parse `base_attributes` JSON for each product
+- Merge with `validated_attributes` table entries
+- Use `pc_parts_attributes.json` to determine which attributes should exist for each product type
+- Create knowledge graph nodes with appropriate attributes based on product type

 ## Next Steps

 After augmentation is complete:
 1. Review products tagged for manual review
 2. Use validated attributes to build knowledge graph (Step 2)
+   - Parse `base_attributes` JSON
+   - Merge with `validated_attributes` table
+   - Use `pc_parts_attributes.json` to determine expected attributes per product type
 3. Export validated attributes to knowledge graph format

 ## Notes